crossbario/autobahn-python/doc/index.rst

 Python support
 --------------

-Support for |ab| on Twisted and asyncio is as follows:
+Support for |ab| on Twisted and asyncio is as follows.
+Most of Autobahn's WebSocket and WAMP features are available on both `Twisted`_ and `asyncio`_.

 +---------------+-----------+---------+---------------------------------+
 | Python        | Twisted   | asyncio | Notes                           |